-Danielle Lawrence is a visual artist whose interdisciplinary practice is anchored to expanding paintings formal elements and contextual languages.
-Her work has been featured in numerous exhibitions in the Bay Area.
-Selected exhibitions include Landfill/Bedrock at Guerrero Gallery in San Francisco, CA (2016); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015); Miami Project at Traywick Contemporary in Miami, FL (2015); Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
-Public collections include the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA and the Triton Museum of Art, Santa Clara, CA. She has taught at Mills College and is currently Visiting Faculty at the San Francisco Art Institute.
+Danielle Lawrence (b.
+1978, Ohio) is a San Francisco-based interdisciplinary artist whose practice is anchored to expanding paintings formal elements and contextual languages.
+Working primarily in painting and sculpture, she creates hybrid sites using unconventional materials, painted imagery and 3-dimensional form to address issues related to class, gender and sexuality.
+She received a BFA in painting and drawing from the San Francisco Art Institute (2003) and a MFA from Mills College (2011) in painting and sculpture.
+Her work has been featured in numerous exhibitions in the Bay Area and most recently in Los Angeles, CA and Brooklyn, NY.
+Selected exhibitions include About Abstraction: Bay Area Women Painters at the Bedford Gallery at the Lesher Center for the Arts in Walnut Creek, CA (2017); Landfill/Bedrock at Guerrero Gallery in San Francisco, CA (2016); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015); Miami Project at Traywick Contemporary in Miami, FL (2015); Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
+Public collections include the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA and the Triton Museum of Art, Santa Clara, CA. She is currently an Adjunct Faculty member in the Painting Department at the San Francisco Art Institute.

 in conversation with Glen Helfand